If you’re like me, you’re probably curious about the popularity of moisture wicking undershirts.

 Do I notice and feel a difference when I wear moisture wicking undershirts?

-Firstly, I am not here to question whether or not moisture wicking technology performs different than standard fabrics, because it certainly does.
+Firstly, I am not here to question whether or not moisture wicking technology performs differently than standard fabrics, because it certainly does.

-Also, I have personally tested some moisture wicking shirts from CoolClothingUSA, Vdri, and Campbellsville at the gym and have found some of them to keep me very comfortable and cool.
+Also, I have personally tested some cooling shirts and moisture wicking shirts from Ribbed Tee, CoolClothingUSA, Vdri, and Campbellsville at the gym and have found some of them to keep me very comfortable and cool.

 But, are they practical or even recommended to wear as undershirts?